SalomePlatform/shaper/doc/gui/Introduction.rst

 .. centered::
    Construction pop-up menu

-The order of features can be changed using *Move to the end* pop-up menu command.
-It works only for Group features.
-The selected group will be moved to the end of features list.
+The order of features can be changed using *Move to the end* and *Move to the end and split* pop-up menu commands.
+They work only for Group features.
+The selected group or several groups will be moved to the end of features list.
+The *Move to the end and split* also splits the resulting group in several groups: one group per one selection.

 Folders can be used to arrange long Tree View for features.